Graduate Degree

 American Public University’s space studies program offers an immersive online learning experience, with coursework designed to strengthen students’ understanding of our nation’s space program and how it contributes to scientific advancements.
 Learners who pursue this master’s degree discuss aerospace science, astronomy, earth and planetary science, and space policy.

-All course requirements for Space Studies
+All Course Requirements for Space Studies

 Choose to browse courses by concentration, or browse courses required for all concentrations.